tegacodes/Drawing-Seeing-Moving-with-Code/docs/project1.md

 * SKETCH FIRST!
 Before doing anything, make some (real) sketches in your notebook.
 Try to come up with graphical concepts.
 * Your design may be abstract, figurative, etc. according to your tastes.
-* GIFS are palette-based images, which means that they must represent all of your frames with a single common palette of just 256 colours.
+* GIFS are palette-based images, which means that they must represent all of your frames with a single common palette of just 256 colors.
 For this reason, you may obtain better results with imagery that just uses a small number of colours, or is monochromatic.
 * Avoid using recorded (i.e. photographic and/or video) media.
+* Try to limit your loop to 10 frames, and make it a resolution of 1500 px by 1500 px.
+(This works out to be 300dpi for a 5 inch square.)
 * You may find this repository of nonlinear mapping functions helpful although this is for the more advanced coders as these need to be ported to p5js (they are in Processing).
 [Pattern master repository.](https://github.com/golanlevin/Pattern_Master).
 * Export a series of frames, and compile these into an animated GIF.
 Here is a helpful tutorial for creating animated GIFs from folders of images, using Photoshop.
 Remember to set its duration to “forever”, and to adjust the frame durations to something appropriate.
 * Your GIF can be any length, but keeping it under 2MB would be sensible.